|

-A variety of outpatient cardiac hemodynamic monitoring devices have been proposed to decrease episodes of acute decompensation in patients with heart failure and thus improve quality of life and reduce morbidity.
-These new outpatient devices include bioimpedance, inert gas rebreathing, and estimating left-ventricular end-diastolic pressure by arterial pressure during Valsalva or use of an implantable pressure sensor.
+A variety of outpatient cardiac hemodynamic monitoring devices are intended to improve quality of life and reduce morbidity for individuals with heart failure by decreasing episodes of acute decompensation.
+These devices operate through various mechanisms, including implantable pressure sensors, thoracic bioimpedance measurement, inert gas rebreathing, and estimation of left-ventricular end-diastolic pressure by arterial pressure during the Valsalva maneuver.

 Precise measurement of cardiac hemodynamics is often employed in the intensive care setting to carefully manage fluid status in acutely decompensated heart failure.
-Echocardiography, transesophageal echocardiography (TEE), and Doppler ultrasound are noninvasive methods for monitoring cardiac output on an intermittent basis for the more stable patient but are not addressed in this policy.
-A variety of biomarkers and radiologic techniques may be utilized in the setting of dyspnea when the diagnosis of acute decompensated heart failure is uncertain.
+Transthoracic echocardiography, transesophageal echocardiography (TEE), and Doppler ultrasound are noninvasive methods for monitoring cardiac output on an intermittent basis for the more stable individual but are not addressed in this policy.
+A variety of biomarkers and radiologic techniques may be used for dyspnea when the diagnosis of acute decompensated heart failure is uncertain.

 Regulatory Status